lolawin3/python_unit_test_sample/README.md

-# mymath
+# python_unit_test
-a simple python math module
+a sample python module for unit test